w5xd/NyeVikingPowerMonitor/README.md

 only program their Arduino once, it should not be too big a burden to remember that the one and only time they connect the USB to program it, remove the battieres!</p>
+<p>The battery is converted to 5VDC using an LTC3525 step-up converted.
+This
+device is limited to 6VDC input, but really is designed to take lower-than-5VDC at its input.
+The original pack of four AA NiCd cells would nominally be at 4.8V.
+Alkaline AA cells cannot be used in a battery of four, but three of them would work fine in this circuit.
+The LTC3525 will drain them all the way down to below 1V.</p>
+<p>For battery operation, use of the original LM324 op-amp is no longer
+appropriate.
+Substitute an LMC6044 CMOS op-amp to get its quiescent current drain down below 1mA.</p>
  <h2>Calibration</h2>
  <p>The code supports four settings in EEPROM.
 These (roughly) correspond to
  potentiometers on the original analog board.
 The EEPROM settings are: